What makes Catholic Schools so unique?

 I am a Catholic, but I do not currently attend a church.
 Can I become a member of Divine Redeemer Catholic Church?

 Whether you are confirmed or non-confirmed, baptized or not baptized, we invite you to join Divine Redeemer Catholic Church if you are currently not attending another religious institution.
-For more information, contact Jane Merz at (719) 633-5559.
+For more information, contact Ruth Henley at (719) 633-5559.
 The website for Divine Redeemer Church is http://www.divineredeemer.net.

 I would like to visit and/or apply to Divine Redeemer Catholic School.
 Where do I go for more information?

-If you would like to see our school, please contact Janet Damerell by email or phone.
+If you would like to see our school, please contact Janet Damerell at [email protected]

 I still have more questions.
 Where can I find the answers?

-You are also encouraged to contact us personally at the phone numbers and e-mail addresses below:
+You are a encouraged to contact us personally at the phone numbers and e-mail addresses below:

 School Phone: (719) 471-7771